 How connectivity studies are parameterising the physical model

 The choice of oceanographic model depended upon the study region.
 The two most common ocean circulation models used were the Regional Ocean Modelling System (ROMS; 25.3%) and the Hybrid Coordinate Ocean Model (HYCOM; 17.3%).
 Nested circulation models were used in the more complex particle trackers (16.2%) to bypass issues of low resolution in modelling.
-Miller's (2007) showed in their review the majority of studies used Finite Element Models (FEM; 20%) or Hamburg Shelf Ocean Model (HAMSOM; 12.9%) and ROMS was chosen by only 7.1% of studies.
+Miller (2007) showed in their review the majority of studies used Finite Element Models (FEM; 20%) or Hamburg Shelf Ocean Model (HAMSOM; 12.9%) and ROMS was chosen by only 7.1% of studies.
 It shows a trend towards open-source models, which are readily available on the Internet and present day connections allow for expeditious download times.
 The mean resolution used in these connectivity models was 5.6km2, with the finest resolution 50m2 (Brennan et al. 2014) to the coarsest resolution of 33km2 (Crochelet et al. 2013).
-The mean resolution is half that of Miller's 2007 review (10.8km2), so while within studies there was no trend over time to higher resolution models, between reviews hydrodynamic precision increased.
+The mean resolution is half that of Miller's 2007 review (10.8km2), so while within studies there was no trend over time to higher resolution models, between reviews hydrodynamic precision has increased.

 The tracking time-step for larvae in the system (environmental forcing) were either fixed time-steps or varied per other factors.
 Runge-kutta fourth-order integration allows for interpolating the larvae accurately at smaller time-steps than the time interval used in the physical model and was used in 48.1% of the studies (usage could be higher as 33.8% of the studies did not specify the integration scheme used).
 The median time-step was one hour, and ranged between 60 seconds (Moritz et al. 2013) and 24 hours (Mora et al. 2012).
 Miller (2007) reported the same median time-step, with similar ranges, except the maximum value found in that review was 48 hours.
 The time-step used was not reported in 37.3% of the studies.
 No clear rationale was given for the choice of time-step amongst the studies, likely determined by the choice of physical model and computational reasons.